 Expect a clear warranty on parts and labor.
 Many reputable contractors offer 30 to 90 days on labor and longer on parts.
 Ask for written guarantees and permission to inspect replaced parts after service.Ready to request 24 hour AC repair now?

 Ask whether the technician is NATE-certified and carries EPA 608 certification.
 Confirm the trip fee and hourly labor rates for after-hours work.
-Request a rough estimate range for the likely repairs based on your brief description.About The Cooling Company
+Request a rough estimate range for the likely repairs based on your brief description.Prevention to reduce emergency AC calls

 Coverage includes Las Vegas, Henderson, and North Las Vegas.
 Same-day appointments are available in many neighborhoods.
 Emergency service runs 24/7 and includes nights and holidays.
 For remote locations, we recommend asking for NATE-certified local techs.What do local customers say?